 - If using a food processor then tip the fine rubble into a large mixing bowl.

-Tip the 120 grams of mature cheddar cheese in and then pour in the 150 mls milk.
+- Tip the 120 grams of mature cheddar cheese into the bowl and then pour in the 150 mls milk.

 - Using a wide bladed blunt knife or similar stir the milk into the mixture until you get a shaggy dough.

-- Now is the time to get your hands in and squish the dough into a smoother mass still in the bowl.
-Tip it out onto a very lightly floured surface.
+- Now is the time to get your hands in and squish the dough into a smoother mass of dough still in the bowl.
+Empty it out onto a very lightly floured surface.

-- Using your hands and a rolling pin very gently roll out the dough to 2.5 cm thick.
+- Using your hands (or a rolling pin) very gently roll/shape out the dough to 3.5 cm thick.
 It will be a relatively small shape.
 Using a 6 cm cutter or similar cut out the scones.

 - Reshape the left overs and gently repeat until you run out.
 If the last is not enough to fashion a whole scone then just use your hands to make a scone shape.
 That one is yours......cooks perks.

-- Brush with milk and bake for about 15 minutes.
+- Brush with milk or eggwash and bake for about 15 minutes.

 - Cool on a wire rack a little before slicing open warm and slathering with butter.

-All nutritional information is intended only as a guide.
+All nutritional information is approximate and intended only as a guide.

 Do let me know how you got on in the comments below or tag me in your social media.
 I love a good old hairy chin wag.
 Here are my Facebook and Instagram pages.